isomerpages/moe-ast-elis/_professional-learning/Learning Opportunities/Professional Learning Programmes at School (PLPs@SCHOOL) on Addressing the Diverse Needs of Learners.md

 <p>2</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Support in forming and guiding PLTs in your department to deepen the teachers’
+<p>Support in forming and guiding PLTs in your department to deepen your
-knowledge, skills and classroom practice in the area of learning your department decides on; and</p>
+teachers’ knowledge, skills and classroom practice in the area of learning your department decides on</p>
 </td>
 </tr>
 </tbody>